-An English professor at East Carolina University is being recognized this month for his research and published works on the literary and cultural history of the late 16th and early 17th century Ireland.
+An English professor at East Carolina University is being recognized this month for his research and published works on the literary and cultural history of late-16th- and early-17th-century Ireland.

 Associate Professor Thomas Herron has received a University Research/Creative Activity Award in the Five-Year Achievement category.
 Since coming to ECU in 2005, Herron has published numerous books, articles, essays and reviews.
 He has organized and participated in several conferences in his field of study.

-Between 2005 and 2011, Herron single-handedly organized a series of ECU lectures on medieval Irish history, literature and archeology.
-Many of the lecturers came from abroad and were hosted by Herron’s own family.
+Between 2005 and 2011, Herron single-handedly organized a series of ECU lectures on medieval Irish history, literature and archaeology.
+Many of the lecturers came from abroad and were hosted by Herron.

-His research involving the life and literature of English poet Edmund Spenser is especially reknown, including his first monograph, “Spenser’s Irish Work,” published in 2007.
+His research involving the life and literature of English poet Edmund Spenser is especially known, including his first monograph, “Spenser’s Irish Work,” published in 2007.